-This next ingredient on our list is N-Acetyl Cysteine, or NAC for short.
-NAC is probably the most underrated ingredient in our Ocu-Plus Formula.
-It is so underrated that even many doctors don’t fully know what this compound element is capable of.
+N-Acetyl Cysteine, or NAC for short, is probably the most underrated ingredient in our Ocu-Plus Formula.
+It is so underrated that even many doctors don’t fully know what this compound element is capable of treating.

 Let’s find out why we should be spending more energy unpacking NAC to discover its full potential and healing properties.

-So don’t stress out about not being able to pronounce NAC’s non abbreviated name, it’s actually a simple ingredient to understand.
+Even if you can’t pronounce NAC’s unabbreviated name, we promise that understanding what it does is much less complicated.
 NAC is an amino acid.
 Amino acids are the building blocks for protein in the body.
-As we all know, protein is essential to our overall wellbeing.
+As we all know, protein is essential to our overall well being.

 NAC has a very interesting history.
 It has been used in medicine for 30 years now, but no one has used it to its full potential yet.
-Today NAC is often used to combine with other compounds to create various types of medication.
-For example NAC is an active ingredient in brands such as Tylenol, Vicodin and Percocet.
+Today, scientists often combine NAC with other compounds in order to treat common ailments.
+For example, NAC is an active ingredient in brands such as Tylenol, Vicodin and Percocet.

-NAC is also used to counter overdoses.
+NAC also counteracts some medication overdoses.
 Acetaminophen (another ingredient in medication to treat various aches like Tylenol) overdoses can cause a terrible amount of irreversible liver damage.
-However, the NAC present in Tylenol and similar medication keep the balance in the body and prevent overdoses.
+However, the NAC present in Tylenol and similar medication help keep the balance in the body and prevent overdoses.

-You may remember last month when we discussed glutathione and how glutathione deficiencies are often found in very ill people suffering from various diseases?
+You may remember our discussion of glutathione and how glutathione deficiencies are often found in very ill people suffering from various diseases?
 Well, when NAC restores balance in the body, it’s balancing the acetaminophen and the glutathione, making sure that the glutathione levels don’t drop.

 As scientists now recognize the importance of glutathione, they’re also coming to realize that NAC could be used to treat glutathione deficiencies.
 NAC has already successfully treated glutathione deficiencies in patients suffering from genetic defects, metabolic disorders and HIV.

-NAC, though it continues to be misunderstood by the scientific community is a treatment that will continue to develop as researchers learn more about NAC and glutathione.
-Everything in the body is connected including the potential cures to our diseases!
+Even though NAC continues to be misunderstood by the scientific community, its importance will continue to develop as researchers learn more about NAC and glutathione.
+Everything in the body is connected, including the potential cures to our diseases!

 NAC for the Eyes

 Hold on there, I thought this was an eye health blog?
 You are correct.
 But like we said, the body is all connected.
-When the body suffers so do the eyes.
-Often when eyes become diseased and left untreated, vision loss and damage can become permanent.
+When the body suffers, so do the eyes.
+Often, when eye diseases go untreated, they lead to permanent vision loss.
 NAC can help prevent vision loss and damage.

 Because it’s so closely tied to glutathione, it’s really no surprise that NAC can help to prevent losing your vision.
-NAC has also been shown to help with blepharitis symptoms which include eyelid inflammation, and irritation and redness in the eye.
-NAC in eye drop form has also been reported to help lubricate the eye of those with dry eye syndrome.
+NAC cal also treat blepharitis symptoms which include eyelid inflammation, irritation and redness in the eye.
+NAC in eye drop form also helps fight dry eye syndromes.

 But you don’t need to have developed cataracts or dry eyes to benefit from this powerful amino acid.
 Taking preventative measures is half the battle when it comes to preserving your health, both body and eye.
 Before vision conditions and serious diseases even have the slightest notion to form, hit them with high levels of NAC.

 The better you take care of your body, the better your eyes will be.
 Vision loss affects almost everyone once they reach old age (sometimes by middle aged, if they’re unlucky).
 If you’re young, take the precautions now.
 If you’re in your golden years, NAC will help stop the progression of vision loss.
 It’s really a win for everyone at every age!

-NAC is found in a myriad of places.
-It’s obviously found in various medications as we mentioned before, but it’s also available in supplement form.
-NAC supplements often come in capsule form and can be found in your local pharmacy.
+You can find NAC in a myriad of places.
+It’s obviously found in various medications, as we mentioned before, but it’s also available in supplement form.
+Most health food stores stock capsule forms of NAC supplements in their vitamin aisles.

-NAC is sometimes used as an inhalant among pulmonary specialists for conditions such as cystic fibrosis.
-Although NAC as an inhalant, has not been widely used outside of pulmonary studies and treatments.
+Pulmonary specialists sometimes prescribe an inhalant form of NAC for conditions such as cystic fibrosis.
+However, this form has not been widely used outside of pulmonary studies and treatments.

-NAC is of course one of our key ingredients in the Ocu-Plus Formula.
+NAC is one of our 17 key ingredients in the Ocu-Plus Formula.
 This formula provides you with all the NAC you could possibly need in addition to 16 other vital nutrients and vitamins.
 It is definitely worth a consideration.

 NAC Packed Foods

-NAC isn’t only found in various supplements, it’s also found in some nice and hardy foods.
-Getting your daily intake of NAC from food is easier than you may think.
+Supplements aren’t the only place to look for your daily NAC intake.
+Getting your daily dose of this amino acid from food is easier than you may think.
 You won’t have to go out and buy crazy complicated ingredients.
 All your NAC can be found in local foods that are sure to please both you and anyone you may be feeding.

-NAC is mostly found in animal proteins like chicken, pork, turkey, duck, fish and luck meat (or cold cuts) are all great places to find NAC.
+Animal proteins like chicken, pork, turkey, duck, fish and luck meat (or cold cuts) are all great places to find NAC.
 Animal products such as cheese (especially ricotta), eggs and yogurt also contain high levels of NAC.

 Being healthy and staying healthy is as easy as continuing to eat your favorite foods.
 If you’re like me and your culinary skills are below par, a quick google search will give you endless recipes for cooking your favorite healthy meals.